Energize Your Ride

 To qualify for the TEP rebate, residents must:

-• Purchase a new Level 2 or higher EVC in this calendar year.
-Tesla Mobile Connector, Rivian Portable Charger, WebGo Dual Volt, and other mobile, portable, and dual volt chargers are not eligible.
-Rebates are not offered on used, resold or refurbished chargers.
+• Tesla Mobile Connector, Rivian Portable Charger, WebGo Dual Volt, and other mobile, portable, and dual volt chargers are not eligible.

-• Provide a valid proof of purchase, including the charger's model number, from a local retailer, the TEP Marketplace* or an online retailer (not to include eBay or other resale sites) that ships the item to the customer’s service address in TEP’s territory.
+• Provide a valid proof of purchase, including the EV charger's model number, from a local retailer, the TEP Marketplace* or an online retailer (not to include eBay or other resale sites) that ships the item to the customer’s service address in TEP’s territory.

 • Be on an active Time-of-Use (TOU) rate plan and remain on the plan for a minimum of two years.